-6.0 PRACTICE
+6.0 PRACTICE - The School Behaviour Curriculum

-- 6.1 Students and parents are kept fully aware of the standard of behaviour expected by the school through: - Behaviour and conduct expectations are shared during initial transition to school. - Parents' Evenings and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, planners and on the school website. - Communications from school to home such as headteacher letters and student reports. - Behaviour Stages that are regularly shared with students.
+Students and parents are kept fully aware of the standard of behaviour expected by the school through:

+- Behaviour and conduct expectations are shared during initial transition to school. - Our BHS Student, Parent and Staff Code of Conduct

-- The Home School Agreement signed by all parents at the start of their child's school career. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and Learning Managers and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl, school council, Anti-Bullying Ambassadors. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Anti-Bullying Ambassadors and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised SIMS system allowing for analysis to identify problems at an early stage. - Support for students with identified problems is provided through: - The Learning Support Department - Heads of Year - Pastoral Support Programmes - Daily/weekly/subject report sheets/booklets - SLT report monitoring sheets
+- Parents' Evenings and other informal meetings throughout the academic year. - The publication of the school rules found in handbooks, in classrooms and on the school website. - Communications from school to home such as headteacher letters, Arbor communications and student reports. - Behaviour Stages that are regularly shared with students. - The Home School Agreement (The BHS Student and Parent Code) signed by all parents at the start of their child's school career. - The theme of good behaviour is regularly reinforced through the pastoral system, during assemblies delivered by senior staff and Learning Managers and through the PSHE programme. - Students who are good role models are selected/elected to positions of responsibility e.g. Head boy/girl, Student Leadership Team, school council, Peer Mentors, Literacy Ambassadors, Anti-Bullying Ambassadors. - All students are encouraged to take responsibility for their actions by preventing the escalation of problems through use of the Anti-Bullying Ambassadors and or consultation with teaching and non-teaching staff. - Detentions and rewards are recorded on the computerised Abor system allowing for analysis to identify problems at an early stage. - Support for students with identified problems is provided through: - o The SEND Department - Heads of Year - Pastoral Support Programmes - Daily/weekly/subject report sheets/booklets - SLT report monitoring sheets

-7.0 REWARDS & RESPONDING TO GOOD BEHAVIOUR
+7.0 REWARDS AND RESPONDING TO GOOD BEHAVIOUR